cran-task-views/Databases/Databases.md

   manipulate R Data Frames Using SQL.
 - The `r pkg("pointblank")` package provides tools to validate data tables in databases such as PostgreSQL and MySQL.
-- The `r pkg("TScompare")` package provides utilities for comparing the equality of series on two databases.
 - The `r pkg("dittodb")` package provides functionality to test database interactions with any `r pkg("DBI")` compliant database backend.
 It includes functionality to use